 What is Mino ware ?

-Mino ware is a ceramic ware produced in the Tono area, Gifu prefecture.
-It has adapted to modern lifestyles while keeping its history and tradition.
-The characteristic of Mino ware is its diversity of types.
-Mino ware does not adhere to a single form, but has over 15 designated types registered as traditional handicrafts.
+Mino ware (called Mino yaki in Japanese) is a ceramic ware produced in the Tono area of Gifu prefecture.
+It has maintained its long history and tradition but adapted for modern times.
+A notable feature of Mino ware is its wide variety of pottery.
+Mino ware does not maintain a single style, but instead has over 15 types of pottery registered as traditional handicrafts.

-Meanwhile Shino ware has design patterns underneath its glaze, which is one of the epoch making forms of pottery in the history of Japanese ceramic ware.
-The golden age of Shino ware with beautiful light crimson color and bubbly texture produced by feldspar glaze was in the Momoyama period (1573-1600).
-Shino ware disappeared during the Edo period (1603-1868) but Toyozo ARAKAWA (1894-1985) who was given the title of Living National Treasure made tremendous efforts to revive it and it has come back now.
+Shino ware is the third notable type of Mino ware and has design patterns underneath its glaze.
+During the Azuchi-Momoyama period (1573-1600), Shino ware's golden age, it possessed a beautiful light crimson color and bubbly texture produced by feldspar glaze.
+Production of Shino ware disappeared during the Edo period (1603-1868) but Toyozo ARAKAWA (1894-1985), who was given the title of Living National Treasure, made tremendous efforts to revive it and was able to bring it back.

-Kizeto, which has received renewed attention lately, is another popular kind of Mino ware with a humble and simple form.
+Kizeto, which has lately received renewed attention, is another popular kind of Mino ware with a humble and simple form.

-Mino ware was created during the 5th century, when Sue ware, potter's wheels and hillside kilns were brought to Japan from the Korean peninsula.
-During the Heian period (794-1185), ceramic ware was fired with ash glaze coated white porcelain, which was an improved form of Sue ware.
+Mino ware was created during the 5th century when Sue ware, potter's wheels, and hillside kilns were brought to Japan from the Korean peninsula.
+During the Heian period (794-1185), Sue ware white porcelain was improved by being fired with an ash coating glaze.

-From the second half of the 17th century, household receptacles for daily use started to be produced and taihaku was fired with white glaze to give a white appearance for the porcelain.
-In the final years of the Edo period, porcelain production begun and translucent feldspar porcelain came to be produced.
+From the Azuchi-Momoyama period (1573-1600) until the beginning of the Edo period (1603-1868), the rise of the tea ceremony brought a wealth of artistic pottery.
+The prominent types of Mino ware like Oribe, Shino, and Kizeto are extremely important.
+Then during the second half of the 17th century, household containers for daily use started to be produced and pottery covered in white glaze to look like porcelain started being produced.
+In the final years of the Edo period (1603-1868), porcelain production began and translucent feldspar porcelain came to be produced.

-Moving into the Meiji period (1868-1912), various techniques were developed such as sheet copper and screen prints as the coloring was stabilized by starting the importation of tougosu dyeing colorant.
-Around the middle of the Meiji period, daily household receptacles started to be produced, and the product division business was developed to offer lower cost.
-Then at the end of the Taisho period (1912-1926), mechanization advanced by electricity supply increased the production volume, which turned the climbing kilns to charcoal kilns.
+In the Meiji period (1868-1912), various new techniques started being developed like sheet copper and screenprinting as the coloring process was given security by the importation of a blue and white dyeing colorant.
+Around the middle of the Meiji period, daily household containers started to be produced by larger manufacturers, lowering the cost.
+Then, at the end of the Taisho period (1912-1926), mechanization advanced by electricity supply increased the production volume, which changed the woodburning climbing kilns to charcoal kilns.

 General Production Process

-- 3. Drying Once work such as planing has been carried out after casting, the pieces are slowly dried before the bisque stage.
+- 3. Drying Once the pieces have been planed or shaved down, they are slowly dried before the bisque stage.
 They are dried in the shade or under the sunlight.
-The time required for drying varies depending on factors such as the application of patterns, decoration and the thickness of the unglazed pottery on which patterns are drawn with gold/ bamboo combs, etc., as well as the size of the pieces.
+The time required for drying varies depending on factors like the application of patterns, decoration, and the thickness of the unglazed pottery on which patterns are drawn, as well as the size of the pieces.

 - 4. Bisque firing